ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Sarjeph Ahamed is a native of Montreal and lived there all of his life.
-Since 2011, Sarjeph has been tutoring students of all ages and responsible of growing the First Aid Team at Marianopolis College.
-Sarjeph's bicultural background and focus on community collaboration has led him to a number of volunteer opportunities and community leadership roles.
-Sarjeph is currently pursuing a Bachelor of Science in Biochemistry at Concordia University.
+I am a native of Montreal and lived here all of my life.
+Since 2011, I've been tutoring students of all ages and responsible of growing the First Aid Team at Marianopolis College.
+My bicultural background and focus on community collaboration has led myself to a number of volunteer opportunities and community leadership roles.
+I have currently doing my Bachelor of Science in Biochemistry at Concordia University.